Graph Neural Networks Powered by Encoder Embedding for Improved Node Learning: Introduction

+To that end, the one-hot graph encoder embedding (GEE)~\cite{shen2022one} provides an appealing alternative that is both theoretically grounded and computationally efficient.
+Under standard random graph models, and given sufficiently many vertex labels, GEE is provably consistent: it converges to the latent vertex positions up to certain transformation, mirroring the theoretical guarantees of spectral embedding but without requiring any eigendecomposition.
+Instead of matrix factorization, GEE operates through a simple one-hot encoding of vertex labels followed by a single matrix multiplication, or equivalently, a single linear pass over the edgelist, enabling it to scale to graphs with millions of edges in seconds.

+These properties make GEE a strong candidate for initializing GNNs.
+Prior work has demonstrated that GEE-generated embeddings achieve competitive or superior downstream performance relative to GNNs and spectral methods, while requiring only a fraction of the computational cost, across tasks such as node classification, clustering, multi-graph embedding, latent community detection, temporal graph analysis, and outlier detection~\cite{GEERefined, GEEPrincipalCommunity, GEETemporalDynamics, GEEFusionGraphs, GEEDistanceGraph}.
+These evidences highlight its potential as an effective feature initialization for enhancing GNN training stability, efficiency, and predictive performance.
-While GEE provides fast, high-quality embeddings that capture global structural information and often performs competitively, it can occasionally fall short in capturing the intricate patterns and entangled inter-class relationships in complicated real-world networks.
-On the other hand, neural-network based approaches excel at refining local patterns and capturing complex nonlinear structures, even when initialized with random or uninformative features.

-This insight suggests a natural and effective integration of the two approaches.
+While GEE performs competitively in many settings, it can sometimes fall short in capturing the intricate patterns and entangled inter-class relationships present in complex real-world networks.
+In contrast, neural network–based approaches excel at refining local patterns and modeling complex nonlinear structures, even when initialized with random or uninformative features.
+This contrast suggests a natural and effective integration: combining GEE’s globally informed initialization with the GNN’s local and nonlinear refinement may produce richer embeddings and ultimately yield superior downstream performance.

 In this paper, we propose and evaluate the GEE-powered GNN (GG), which incorporates GEE-generated embedding as the initial node features within the standard Graph Convolutional Network (GCN) architecture~\cite{kipf2016semi, kipf2016variational}, applied to both clustering and classification tasks.
 In the node clustering task, GG demonstrates not only faster convergence but also consistently superior performance compared to the baseline GNN with randomized initialization, ranking first across all 16 real-world datasets evaluated.
-For node classification, we further develop a concatenated variant, GG-C, which demonstrates excellent performance across a wide range of training set sizes—from as low as $5\%$ (essentially a semi-supervised setting) to $50\%$ of the nodes used for training.
+For node classification, we further develop a concatenated variant, GG-C, which demonstrates excellent performance across a wide range of training set sizes, from as low as $5\%$ (essentially a semi-supervised setting) to $50\%$ of the nodes used for training.

 The remainder of the paper is organized as follows: Section~\ref{sec: Clustering Method} introduces our implementations of the GG method based on GNN and GEE.
 Section~\ref{sec: motivation} provides an intuitive theoretical motivation for GG using embedding visualizations and convergence rate analyses.
 Section~\ref{sec: Clustering Evaluation} presents clustering performance results on both simulated and real-world datasets.
 Section~\ref{sec: classification} describes the classification adaptation of GG-C, which differs from the clustering setting due to label availability and changes in the learning objective.
 Section~\ref{sec: Classification Evaluation} reports classification results under various training percentages on both synthetic and real data.
 Additional experiments are provided in the supplementary material.
 The source code of our method is available on Github\footnote{https://github.com/chenshy202/GG}.